Oceanic Platform of the Canary Islands: Electrical and Communications Grid Infrastructure (IECOM)

 The evacuation of the electricity produced during experimental assays in PLOCAN Marine Test Site is done through its Electrical and Communication grid Infrastructure (IECOM).
 The IECOM will be operational in 2017 and it will be composed of 2 main modules, each with 5 MW of electricity evacuation capacity.
 Module 1 will be dedicated to wave energy converter demonstrators, with 5 positions of 1 MW each.
 Module 2 will be dedicated to offshore wind technologies with one position of 5 MW.
 Regular sea-operations are covered by PLOCAN's own boats as part of the main equipment available.

 Ocean Observing systems

 A fleet of unmanned marine vehicles for survey and work applications up to 1,000 m and moored buoys suited with meteorological and oceanographic sensors are available in order to cover real-time monitoring needs in the area.

 Projects

 PLOCAN is involved in European and national R&D&I projects with the objective of enabling research and scientific and technological development of maritime and marine sciences.
 Finished and ongoing projects can be consulted in a specific section of the PLOCAN webpage.

 PivotBuoy received €4m EU funding in 2019 to install a 225 kW downwind floating wind turbine at PLOCAN.

+In 2024, WavePiston installed their wave energy convertor at PLOCAN.
+This can both provide power and desalinated water.